 How to Renew Your Existing Agreement

-As of May 1, 2020 you will be able to renew your existing agreement online by web Property Tax Deferment Annual Renewal and Statement of Account.
+You are able to renew your existing agreement online by web Property Tax Deferment Annual Renewal and Statement of Account.

 You can also select auto-renewal and your account will be automatically renewed annually, if you still meet all the eligibility requirements.

 Auto-renewing is easy and simple.
 Do not forget to claim your home owner grant.

 If you have questions about eTaxBC, please call eTaxBC support at 1 877 388-4440, option 1.

 If you have questions about the Property Tax Deferment program or the new online

 application, please call 1 888 355-2700 toll free (in B.C.) or 250 387-0555 (outside B.C.), or email email@example.com.
 You can also find more information on

 - Must apply each year

 - Only one registered owner, who qualifies is to apply